Feedback: All feedback welcomed on and/or off list

 “Oh, yeah, Mama told me all about them and why there is Christmas.
 I just didn’t think they dressed so funny.”

-Father Michael began to laugh and put Johnny in the sacristy so that he could be at Mass but not have to feel so alone sitting in the pews by himself.
+Father Michael began to laugh and put Johnny in the sacristy so he could be at Mass but not feel alone sitting in the pews.

 After the service and when all the parishioners had returned to their homes, Father Michael asked Johnny to come to the rectory to get something to eat.
 Johnny, however, was thinking about his Mama.
 What if she came home and he wasn’t there?
 She would be worried and he didn’t want that to happen.
 So Father Michael gave him something to take with him and Johnny ran back to the small room where his mother would be waiting.